These 5-Ingredient Pumpkin Protein Pancakes are a healthy and delicious breakfast idea that can be frozen and reheated in the toaster.

 Ingredients and substitutions

-- Egg whites – you could also make these pancakes using 4 whole eggs instead of 8 egg whites.
+- Egg whites – try 4 whole eggs instead of 8 egg whites.

 - Pumpkin puree – mashed bananas would also be good here.